139 Q&A Questions [Group, Funny & Deep]

 Lightning-Round Q&A: 19 Rapid-Fire Prompts

-Lightning-round Q&A is Layer-1 territory: 5 to 10 second answers, binary-friendly choices, and no follow-up before the next prompt.
-LearnClash uses 19 prompts when the room needs an energy reset between deeper sets.
-Read fast, answer faster, no setup.
-Keep the whole round under three minutes.
+Lightning rounds are pure Layer-1 territory.
+Answers in 5 to 10 seconds, binary-friendly choices, and no follow-up before the next prompt fires.
+LearnClash leans on these 19 when the room needs a reset between deeper sets.
+Read fast, answer faster, skip the setup.
+Whole round, under three minutes.

 Figure 9: Lightning rules.
 5-second cap.
 No defending.
 Move on.

-Lightning rounds work because they shut off overthinking.
-The prompt is binary or single-word, the timer is short enough that nobody can rehearse, and the host moves to the next person in under 10 seconds.
-The energy resets, the laughter loosens, and the next deep set lands better.
+Why do these work?
+They shut off overthinking.
+The prompt is binary or single-word, the timer is too short to rehearse, and the host moves to the next person in under 10 seconds.
+Energy resets.
+Laughter loosens.
+The next deep set lands better than it would have cold.

 For a format that takes binary picks much further, the 200+ this or that questions set runs hundreds of fast splits.
 For something with more debate, the 197 would you rather questions list adds tension to each pick.